ethereum/go-ethereum/docs/_rpc/graphql.md

 }
 ```

-GraphiQL also provides a way to explore the schema Geth provides to help you formulate your queries, which you can see on the right sidebar.
-Under the title `Root Types` click on `Query` to see the high-level types and their fields.
+GraphiQL also provides a way to explore Geth's schema to help you formulate your queries,
+which you can see on the right sidebar.
+For example, click on `Query` under the title `Root
+Types` to see the high-level types and their fields.

 ### Query

-Reading out data from Geth is the biggest use-case for GraphQL.
-However after trying out queries in the UI you may want to do it programmatically.
-You can consult the official [docs](graphql-code) to find bindings for your language.
-Or use your favorite tool for sending HTTP requests.
-For sake of completeness we briefly touch on two approaches here.
-First via cURL, and second via a JS script.
+Reading out data from Geth is the most significant use-case for GraphQL.
+However, after trying out queries in the graphql UI, you may want to do
+it programmatically.
+For example, you can consult the official [docs](graphql-code) to
+find bindings for your language.
+Or use your favorite tool for sending
+HTTP requests.
+For completeness, we briefly touch on two approaches here: **cURL** and a **JS script**.

 Here's how you'd get the latest block's number via cURL.
 Note the use of a JSON object for the data section: